Renyunxiao/Renyunxiao.github.io/_pages/about.md

 About me
 ======
 I'm a Ph.D. student at College of Engineering, Peking University, Beijing, China.
-His research interests include optimal control and filtering of network systems, path planning, and distributed optimization.
+My research interests include optimal control and filtering of network systems, path planning, reinforcement learning and distributed optimization.

 Education